 Why the pause between posts?

-rsync is a command line tool which can be used to sync data across two location, be it locally between two directories on your system or between a remote location and your machine.
+rsync, which is short for remote sync, is a Linux command line tool which can be used to sync data between two locations, be it locally between two directories on your system or between a remote location and your machine.

 The advantage of rsync in certain situations is that

-To illustrate this with a more tangible example, thing of a database having 100 entries.
+To illustrate point 2 above with a more tangible example, think of a database having 100 entries.
 You come across it and like the database.
-You can download it, all 100 entries.
-You come across it again and see 10 more entries have been added.
-Now, if you want to update your copy of the database, you can delete the old cope and download the new one, with 110 entries.
-Or you can just download the 10 new entries.
-This will work if the updates are few and far between.
-Mostly, however, databases have tonnes of data and the differences between releases can be significant.
+You can download all 100 entries.
+Later, you come across it again and see 10 more entries have been added.
+Now, if you want to update your copy of the database, you can delete the old copy and download the new one, with 110 entries.
+Or you can just (manually) download the 10 new entries which you know are different.
+However, this will only work if the updates are few and far between.
+Mostly, databases have tonnes of data and the differences between consecutive releases might be significant.
 This is where rsync can come in handy.

-Please be mindful that rsync ability to be helpful depends on what you are download and how the particular database is structures.
+Please be mindful that rsync’s ability to be helpful depends on what you are downloading and how the particular database is structured.

 Today we will be talking about the protein structure database (rcsb.org).
-The way data is available for download from this database makes rsync helpful.
+The way data is structured on this database makes rsync helpful for download purposes.

-RCSB PDB data includes protein structure files which have four letter IDs e.g. 1hv4, 1gcv etc. As of today there are 165957 PDB entries in the RCSB database.
-Each entry is a file.
+RCSB PDB data includes protein structure files which have four letter IDs e.g. 1hv4, 1gcv etc. As of today there are 165,957 PDB entries in the RCSB database.
+While there are severval different kinds of records available for each of the 165,957 entries, in this discussion we will limit ourselves to the PDB structure data (ATOM/HETATM record).
 So you can see that in every update when this number changes, you would do well to download just the difference and not the whole database again.
 This is where rsync will come in handy.

 Before we use it, it is important to understand something first.
 In order to use rsync in such a way that you can easily update, without downloading the whole thing again, is to always work in the same location.
 The files available for download from RCSB are organized in 1060 directories.
 The directories have two letter names which link to the PDB it will contain.
 The link can be understood as follows.

 - The directories holding the RCSB data have names going from 00 to zz.
-Each of the letters in this naming goes from 0 to 0 and then from a to z.
+Each of the letters (e.g., 0 and 0 in 00) in this naming goes from 0 to 9 and then from a to z.

 - These two letters correspond to the two middle characters of the PDB ID.
 For example, the two middle characters of 1hv4 are hv.